cazyw/spotify-playlist-backup/README.md

 $ export REDIRECT_URI=https://localhost:8888/callback/
 ```
+You must create the `.env` file yourself with your details.
+The `dotenv` module will load the file into `process.env`.

 ## Steps (local server)

-Setup your Spotify Developer and App account, node and npm and environment variables above.
+Setup your Spotify Developer account and App, install node and npm.

 Clone the repository.
+Set your environment variables (`.env`) in the root of the directory.

 To install the required packages (see package.json), run:
 ```